Titanium

 corrosion (rusting): that's because it reacts readily with oxygen and

-protective layer of titanium oxide that keeps out air and water.
+forms a protective layer of titanium oxide that keeps out air and water.

 Titanium also resists attack by strong acids and alkalis.
 It's